 3. Las Vegas’ Distinct Neighborhoods

 Who knew there was so much diversity in Las Vegas?
 To the untrained eye, it might seem that the city revolves around The Strip day and night.
-Luckily, Sin City boasts some areas to keep visitors entertained beyond the casinos and buffets.
+Luckily, Sin City boasts some areas to keep visitors entertained beyond the roadhouses and buffets.
 Check out which Las Vegas neighborhood suits you best before planning a trip.
 There’s one for everyone!

-Our team particularly enjoyed Fremont East District.
+Our team particularly enjoyed the Fremont East District.
 But you’ll also find an Arts District, Summerlin, and more.

 4. All the Green National Parks